Si1mT/ChatBot/README.md

 <h4>Fine-tuning ChatGPT</h4>
 <p>The code for the attempt at fine-tuning ChatGPT is located in this Google Colab notebook (to be updated): https://colab.research.google.com/drive/1oG8UQzQlpyTx3lXEYzOFiSImOLyLeCmC?usp=sharing </p>

+<p>NB!
+The project report was the initial plan for the project, not a description of the final results.</p>